nikhilbedi/Gotham-City/README.md

 #####Restaurants:
 Every one of our team member's restaurants are implemented into the city.
 We made this one of our biggest goals to complete by V1.
 Although including all team member's restaurants into the city was a difficult task, we thought if done successfully it would set us apart from other teams.
 None of our restaurants include the producer-consumer revolving stand.
 We knew that this would not be important to the main functionality of the city and we wanted to focus on getting our city running before focusing on smaller details like this.
 This is something we decided early on was not vital to our V1 and could be easily implemented in V2.

-Mika's restaurant: location=left bottom
++Mika's restaurant: location=left bottom
-Nikhil's restaurant: location=top left
++Nikhil's restaurant: location=top left
-Evan's restaurant: location=right top
++Evan's restaurant: location=right top
-William's restaurant: location=right bottom
++William's restaurant: location=right bottom
-Brice's restaurant: location=left top
++Brice's restaurant: location=left top

 Mika's restaurant is the only restaurant that can successfully order from the market when the cook runs out of inventory.
 The other restaurants have enough inventoy so it is not necessary.